ut-ras/RASBox/RASbox_User_Guide.md

 `sh setup_rasware.sh`

 **NOTE:** You may need to fix the display resolution after the script runs.
-Right click on the background and click on `Display Settings` to so.
+If you're running Lubuntu 20.04, open up the Monitor Settings program and adjust the resolution.
+Make sure to save after applying changes.
+For Ubuntu 20.04, Right click on the background and click on `Display Settings` to so.

 What this script does is unpack the tools needed to run the TM4C, StellarisWare, build it, set up the udev (userpace /dev, a device manager) rules, and then procedurally build all of the other folders in the RASWare workspace.